TomaszKonkel-cell/CarpentryShop/README.md

-# Aplikacja webowa do zarządzania pracą stolarni - CarpentryShop
+# Aplikacja webowa do zarządzania stolarnią - CarpentryShop

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).